What is Astronomy

 Astronomy Entrance Exams

-Many universities conduct entrance examinations for the admission process, while several universities proceed admissions based on the merit list.
+Many universities conduct entrance examinations for the admission process, while several universities proceed with admissions based on the merit list.
 Some of the entrance exams for pursuing an undergraduate and postgraduate degree in astronomy include;

 Jawaharlal Nehru University Entrance Exam (JNUEE) is conducted once every year for admissions to its various undergraduate and postgraduate degree courses offered by the university.
 It is conducted by the National Testing Agency (NTA) through an online mode of exam.